Quicr/quicr-protocol-spec/moq-arch.md

 The final subcomponent identifies the group and the composed objects.
 The objects within a group are identified by a monotonically increasing sequence numbers beginning with 0.
 Each group is similarly identified by monotonically increasing integers.

-Example: In this example, the domain component identifies acme.meeting.com domain, the application compoment identifies an instance of a meeting under this domain, say "meeting123", and high resolution camera stream from the user "alice".
+Example: In this example, the domain component identifies acme.meeting.com domain, the application component identifies an instance of a meeting under this domain, say "meeting123", and high resolution camera stream from the user "alice".
 It also identifies the object 17 under part of the group 15.

 ```quicr://acme.meeting.com/meeting123/alice/cam5/HiRes/gro15/obj7```